AmbroseT/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.2
 ```

-We can see from this plot that there were not many steps recorded early in the time period, then suddenly man steps were taken, peaking to an average of about 206 steps at the 845th interval.
-The average steps decreased until it stays under 100 average steps for a awhile, then goes to around zero.
+We can see from this plot that there were not many steps recorded early in the time period, then suddenly many steps were taken, peaking to an average of about 206 steps at the 845th interval.
+The average steps decreased until it stays under 100 average steps for a awhile, then goes to around zero towards the end of the time interval.

 ### III.
 Missing Values